hellpig/collatz/README.md

 For "repeated k steps" with its current parameters, running ./a.out 0 0 should return a checksum of 8639911566 for TASK_SIZE_KERNEL2 = 60 and a checksum of 1105908468282 for TASK_SIZE_KERNEL2 = 67.
 Running ./a.out 26 71353562 should return an overflow for TASK_SIZE_KERNEL2 = 60, and running ./a.out 0 71353562 should return an overflow for TASK_SIZE_KERNEL2 = 67.

 For "n++ n--" with its current parameters, running ./a.out 0 0 should return a checksum of 5574358187 for TASK_SIZE_KERNEL2 = 60 and a checksum of 713529553875 for TASK_SIZE_KERNEL2 = 67.
 Running ./a.out 5 130502703 should return an overflow for TASK_SIZE_KERNEL2 = 60, and running ./a.out 0 130502703 should return an overflow for TASK_SIZE_KERNEL2 = 67.

+Due to my leftBitShift implementation in kern2, to get TASK_SIZE_KERNEL2 = 60 to work, change CHUNKS_KERNEL2 from 9 to 8 if k = 51 is kept.

 Not surprisingly, this code runs successfully on Nvidia too!
 Though I suppose that an Nvidia GPU on Windows would need all the %lu in kernels changed to %llu due to the Nvidia Windows bug.
 Keep in mind the Nvidia bug where you can get CPU busy-waiting when using OpenCL with Nvidia; my CUDA codes would never cause CPU busy waiting.